How to Get the Full Climbing Set in “The Legend of Zelda: Breath of the Wild”

 However, to get the Climber's Bandanna, you need to do it slightly differently, making it easy to miss.

 After solving the third platform, you'll be free to get the Spirit Orb. however, you might have spotted the treasure chest on the left.
 To reach it, use your Magnesis (hold the top left bumper button and browse with the control stick to activate it) to grab one of the metal barrels on the lower platform on the right.
-Bring it round and drop it on the moving platform you arrived on.
+Bring it around and drop it on the moving platform you arrived on.

 Follow the barrel onto the moving platform and drop it onto the button.
 The platform in front of the chest is now stuck sideways, providing a slope for Link to climb up and grab the Climber's Bandanna.